 The Sunday Swim reopened on Sunday 4 July 2021.
 The swim takes place between 1815 – 2115 on Sunday evenings.
 Due to COVID-19 restrictions, capacity is reduced and entry is by ticket only.

-Entry is only open to Sunday Swim Members with a valid ticket and Arlington Baths Members and those wishing to try the swim for the first time and have registered and space allows.
+Entry is only open to Sunday Swim Members with a valid ticket, Arlington Baths Members and those wishing to try the swim for the first time and have registered and space allows.

 Sunday Swim Members can purchase tickets on their membermojo profile page.

 Tickets will become visible at 1900 each Thursday for the following Sunday’s swim.

 No entry will be granted to ticketless Sunday Swim Members.